 The worst Cairns diving tour is the one you take, that doesn’t match your skills, experience and expectations.
 Do your research, be honest on your own comfort levels, skills and abilities – and that of your family / friends, if you are travelling with them – and book a Cairns diving tour that ticks the right boxes, in regard to destination and inclusions, for you.
 Our advice and local knowledge is here to help.

-No – scuba diving in Cairns is no more or less dangerous than snorkelling anywhere else.
+No – scuba diving in Cairns is no more or less dangerous than scuba diving anywhere else.
 In fact, Cairns and Queensland, Australia have some of the most stringent and legislated scuba diving safety standards in the world.
 At all times, you should dive to your limits, your certification levels and your medical and physical capabilities.

 Cairns is the best place to go diving on the Great Barrier Reef.
 We have more boats, more experience and are closer to it.
 Our tourism operators pride themselves on customer service, safety and sustainability.
 Our reef sites have excellent coral cover and biodiversity.
 It’s all here, waiting for you.